alexander-verharen-qc/puppeteer-npm-framework/README.md

 ```

-Add/Remove tests in smoke-non-intrusive folder
+Add/Remove tests in recorded-tests folder

-Update ./smoke-tests.js to list all tests to be run with 'npm run qc-test'
+Update ./smoke-tests.js to list all tests to be run with 'npm run smoke-test'
-Update smoke-tests in packages.json to update the serial list of tests

 ## To cleanup/reinstall: